bids-standard/execution-spec/src/specification.md

   <tr>
    <td><strong><code>OutputDataSpecification</code></strong>
    </td>
    <td>OPTIONAL.
 List.
-If output data conforms to a standard definition (e.g. NIDM-1.1.0), these data standards may be included as a list of strings.
+If output data conforms to a standard definition (for example NIDM-1.1.0), these data standards may be included as a list of strings.
    </td>
   </tr>
   <tr>